andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 ### Preparation

-First of all we need to make sure your app starts automatically after booting your device:
+First of all we need to make sure your app starts automatically after booting your device.

 Add the following permission as a child of the *manifest* element to your Android manifest: